 What are the National Park purposes and duty?

-- to conserve and enhance the natural beauty, wildlife and cultural heritage; and
+First Purpose: To conserve and enhance the natural beauty, wildlife and cultural heritage of the area.

-- to promote opportunities for the understanding and enjoyment of the special qualities of the area by the public.
+Second Purpose: To promote opportunities for the understanding and enjoyment of the Special Qualities of the National Park by the public.

-- in pursuing the purposes, to seek to foster the economic and social well-being of local communities within the National Park by working closely with the agencies and local authorities responsible for these matters.
+Duty: To seek to foster the economic and social wellbeing of the local communities within the National Park.